 Women Entrepreneurship Fund Application Guide

-Decisions have now been made regarding the Women Entrepreneurship Fund applications.
+Decisions have now been made regarding the Women Entrepreneurship Fund applications and all applicants have been contacted regarding the status of their proposal.
 The applications were screened and assessed on a competitive basis against the criteria outlined in the program applicant guide.
-All applicants will be contacted regarding the decision on their proposal in the coming weeks.

 Table of contents